samholbrook2158/frogPrince/README.md

 Inside terminal with project open enter "npm install".
 This should install all packages based off what is inside the packages folder that you installed.

-Click new terminal in vscode and enter "nodemon app.js"
+Click new terminal in vscode and enter "nodemon app.js".
+Using nodemon instead of node allows for server to automatically restart when any change are saved

 Go to browser and enter "localhost:3000/login"